-In the afternoon we will meet at our service center or at your hotel.
-Here you will receive a briefing about the tour and your motorcycle We will discuss the itinerary, basic riding rules, talk about the local riding environment, and answer any question that you may have.
-You will stay overnight in Chiang Mai.
+In the evening you meet your fellow travelers for a welcome dinner and a tour presentation and motorcycle handover.
+We will discuss the itinerary, basic group riding rules and about the local riding environment, and answer any questions that you may have.
+We will stay overnight in Chiang Mai.

-In the morning we pick you up and drive to our Service Center.
-You will have time to familiarize yourself with your motorcycle before you set off.
-You start your tour from Chiang Mai and after about 50 km you leave the Highway and spend the rest of the day on exhilarating twisty rural roads.
+In the morning you will have time to familiarize yourself with your motorcycle before we set off.
+We start our tour from Chiang Mai and after about 50 km we leave the Highway and spend the rest of the day on exhilarating twisty rural roads.

-If you like you have the first break at the Vachiratharn Waterfall - an impressive and powerful 80 m high waterfall.
-You then proceed the climb to the top of Doi Inthanon, which at 2,565 meters is the highest mountain in Thailand.
-If you are hungry we recommend a local lunch in Mae Chaem before you continue to the City of the “Three Mists”, otherwise known as Mae Hong Son which is located along the banks of the Pai River close to the border with Myanmar (formerly Burma).
-You stay overnight in Mae Hong Son.
+Our first stop is at the Vachiratharn Waterfall - an impressive and powerful 80 m high waterfall.
+We then proceed the climb to the top of Doi Inthanon, which at 2,565 meters is the highest mountain in Thailand.
+After a local lunch in Mae Chaem we continue to the City of the “Three Mists”, otherwise known as Mae Hong Son which is located along the banks of the Pai River close to the border with Myanmar (formerly Burma).
+We stay overnight in Mae Hong Son.
 (Distance: 300 km / 186 miles).

-Another great riding day is ahead of you and in the morning you complete the “remaining” 762 twisties over the mountains to Mae Taeng.
-From here you follow the Freeway for a short while before you turn left up on a steep zigzagging asphalt road to Doi Angkhang.
+Another great riding day is ahead of us and in the morning we complete the “remaining” 762 twisties over the mountains to Mae Taeng.
+From here we follow the Freeway for a short while before we turn left up on a steep zigzagging asphalt road to Doi Angkhang.

 Anghhang Royal Agricultural Station is a research project for planting fruit trees, vegetables and other crop under the patronage of the King.
-In the afternoon you reach Thaton, a small town on the banks of the Kok River, bordering with Myanmar.
-Before you check in in your hotel you can enjoy a splendid view from Wat Thaton over the town and the vicinity. you stay overnight in Thaton.
+In the afternoon we reach Thaton, a small town on the banks of the Kok River, bordering with Myanmar.
+Before we check in in our hotel we can enjoy a splendid view from Wat Thaton over the town and the vicinity.
+We stay overnight in Thaton.
 (Distance: 300 km / 185 miles).

-The first part of today’s route will take you along gentle hills through rice paddies and farm villages. you follow the Kok River for a while before you turn left to drive up to Doi Mae Salong on yet more amazingly twistie mountainous roads.
+The first part of today’s route will take us along gentle hills through rice paddies and farm villages.
+We follow the Kok River for a while before we turn left to drive up to Doi Mae Salong on yet more amazingly twistie mountainous roads.
 Doi Mae Salong is a Chinese settlement which was built by a division of the Chinese Nationalist Army that refused to surrender to Chinese communists after the Nationalist Kuomintang government was routed in 1949.
 Today the village still offers a native Chinese cuisine, lovely houses with flowers and countless tea plantations as far as the eyes can see.
-You continue cruising towards the mighty Mekong River to the legendary Golden Triangle where the three borders of Thailand, Myanmar and Laos meet.
+We continue cruising towards the mighty Mekong River to the legendary Golden Triangle where the three borders of Thailand, Myanmar and Laos meet.

-If you want, you may swap the motorcycles for a boat to explore the river region.
-You even can take a short break in Laos (no visa needed) before returning to your motorbike.
-You then take a short trip to Chiang Rai via the Freeway.
-You stay overnight in Chiang Rai.
+We swap the motorcycles for a boat and explore the river region.
+We even take a short break in Laos (no visa needed) before returning to our motorbikes.
+We then take the short trip to Chiang Rai via the Freeway.
+We stay overnight in Chiang Rai.
 (Distance: 190 km / 120 miles).